-Organized as a collection of birds, you may navigate to each bird (item) to find a repository of emplaced bird stories.
+Organized as a collection of birds, click on each bird (item) to find a storymap of emplaced bird stories.
 Because bird stories cannot be disconnected from the time/space, land, and communities of their telling, each story provides a map that deeply contextualizes each avian story with their associated histories, geographies, sources, and community relationships.
 We believe bird stories take on the most meaning when they are embedded in place, in time, and told from specific local community members in local languages.
-However, outsiders also have much to learn from each story; specifically, we think borderlands bird stories carry forward valuable intergenerational rules of relationality.
+However, outsiders also have much to learn from each story; specifically, we think borderlands bird stories carry forward valuable intergenerational routes of relationality.

 In this repository, we hope you will engage with the many stories and many worlds that specific birds carry in their relationships with people.
 We hope you listen deeply to these stories.
 We hope these stories help us understand the ways birds connect humans across geographies of differences.
 We hope you learn and tell these stories ethically in your own contexts, perhaps when leading birdwalks.
 We also hope this repository will inspire you to tell new bird stories.
 Welcome.